NajiElKotob/Awesome-Power-BI/Power BI Exam DA-100.md

 * Configure conditional formatting
 * Apply slicing and filtering
   * [How visuals cross-filter each other in a Power BI report](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-interactions?ref=najielkotob) * Add an R or Python visual
+* Add an R or Python visual
+* Add a Smart Narrative visual
 * Configure the report page
 * Design and configure for accessibility
   * [Design Power BI reports for accessibility](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-accessibility-creating-reports?ref=najielkotob)